 We make sure that pupils read books that are closely matched to their increasing knowledge of phonics and the common exception words.
 This is so that, early on, they experience success and gain confidence that they are readers.
-Re-reading and discussing these books with the teacher support their increasingly fluent decoding skills.
+Re-reading and discussing these books with the teacher supports their increasingly fluent decoding.

+Alongside this, the teachers read a wide range of stories, poetry and nonfiction to pupils; they are soon able to read these texts for themselves.
 Embedding the alphabetic code early on means that pupils quickly learn to write simple words and sentences.
 We encourage them to compose each sentence aloud until they are confident to write independently.
 We make sure they write every day.